PSeitz/SoundOnReturn/README.md

 ## Commandline-Usage

-Edit the sor-conf.json file and enter you yamaha ip and a whitelist of mac adresses (format: "FF:FF:FF:FF:FF:FF")
+Edit the sor-conf.json file.
+If the mac_adresses entry is deleted, all devices will issue the command

 ```json
 {